kensnyder/jQuery-Suggester/README.md

 });
 ```

-Use the OOP pattern and use an array of objects for `data`
+Use the OOP pattern and use an array of objects for `data`:

 ```javascript
 var suggester = new $.Suggester('.my-text-input', {